 If approved by the certification body, exemptions are listed in the site description in the SQFI assessment database and in audit reports.
-However, all parts of the premises and processes that are involved with the production, processing, and storage of products included in the scope cannot be exempted.
+However, all parts of the premises and process that are involved with the production and management of farmed fish and shellfish included in the scope cannot be exempted.